kwameopareasiedu/react-simple-widgets/src/form/field-decoration/usage.md

     A component to render to the right of the wrapped component.
 You can use this to perhaps add an icon after the component.

+-   `decoration: FieldDecoration`

+    This controls the decoration applied to the widget and its children.
+It can be one of `FieldDecorationType.UNDERLINE` or `FieldDecorationType.FLOATING_LABEL`

+    -   `FieldDecorationType.UNDERLINE`

+        Applies a bottom border to the wrapped component.
+When the wrapped component receives focus, the border fills with the primary theme color from left to right

+    -   `FieldDecorationType.FLOATING_LABEL`

+        Applied a floating label decoration to the wrapped component.
+This transitions the label from a placeholder position to the top of the widget and gives the border the primary theme color when the wrapped component receives focus

 -   `disabled?: boolean = false`

     This value indicates whether the widget is disabled or not.
 If `true`, the widget ignores